-Finally, contact a T-bone truck accident lawyer as soon as possible.
+Finally, contact a Phoenix truck accident lawyer as soon as possible.

-Why You Should Retain a T-Bone Truck Accident Lawyer
+Why You Should Retain a Phoenix Truck Accident Lawyer

 You should retain a T-bone truck accident lawyer for many reasons, but mostly to ensure you recover the compensation you deserve—not the compensation an insurance company wants to pay you.

-Your legal team will investigate the accident to determine fault.
+Your Phoenix truck accident lawyers team will investigate the accident to determine fault.
 Even if a police officer gives you a ticket, it might not be your fault, so never admit fault.
 Let the investigators determine who is at fault.

 Not only do the investigators determine whether you or the other driver was at fault, but they will also look for others who might share responsibility for your accident injuries.
-In some cases, the truck driver might not be at fault or share partial responsibility for the accident.
-For example, a dispatcher tells the truck driver to deliver a load by 5:00 pm, but the truck driver protests because they know that he cannot possibly get there before 7:00 pm due to regulations he must follow.
+In some cases, the driver of the truck might not be at fault or share partial responsibility for the accident.
+For example, a dispatcher tells the trucker to deliver a load by 5:00 pm, but the trucker protests because they know that they cannot possibly get there before 7:00 pm due to regulations he must follow.

 Upon his protest, the dispatcher stated that he would lose his job if he did not deliver on time.
-Thus, the truck driver speeds and ignores break times, then “fixes” the log book.
+Thus, the driver of the truck speeds and ignores break times, then “fixes” the log book.
 Because he has been on the road for 10 hours straight, he is tired and dozes off—and the truck driver wrecks into you.

 In this scenario, because the dispatcher threatened the truck driver with his livelihood, the court could—and probably will—hold the dispatcher at least partially responsible for your injuries.

-It is nearly impossible to investigate the accident yourself, especially if you are still in the hospital.
+It is nearly impossible to investigate a truck accident yourself, especially if you are still in the hospital.

-Additionally, a T-bone truck accident attorney has the resources to retain expert witnesses, including forensic accident reconstruction teams.
+Additionally, a T-bone truck accident lawyer has the resources to retain expert witnesses, including forensic accident reconstruction teams.

 Another big reason to retain a T-bone truck accident attorney is the insurance companies.
 They are in business to make a profit.
 Any claim they have to pay out cuts into their bottom lines, so they get less money for the same amount of time.

-Insurance companies use several tricks to deny a claim or offer the least amount possible.
-They generally do not try that when you have an attorney because they know the attorney knows the laws and that the truck accident lawyer will take the case to court.
+Insurance companies use several tricks to deny a claim or offer the least amount of compensation possible.
+They generally do not try that when you have a Phoenix truck accident attorney because they know the attorney knows the laws and that the truck accident lawyer will take the case to court, if necessary.

-Going to court is very expensive for the insurance company, even if they have in-house attorneys.
+Going to court for a truck accident lawsuit is very expensive for the insurance company, even if they have in-house attorneys.
 If they lose, they not only have to pay their attorney, but they must also pay your attorneys’ fees and costs.
 Trial prep and attendance are very expensive, especially trials that take more than a day.

 One of the tricks an insurance company uses is to twist your words.
-If you contact the insurance company to report the accident, give it only your name, contact information, the date and location of the accident, and your attorney’s contact information.
+If you contact the insurance company to report the accident, give them only your name, contact information, the date and location of the truck accident, and your attorney’s contact information.